-The unusual and endemic mammals of the Australian temperate forest and woodlands include famous and 'classic' marsupials such as the koala, and many species of kangaroo and wallaby...
+The unusual and endemic mammals of the Australian temperate forest and woodlands include famous and 'classic' marsupials such as the koala, and many types of kangaroo and wallaby...

 The Koala feeds mostly on the leaves of about 30 species of Eucalyptus trees.